barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 be playing this for a long time yet.
 I do not regret the expensive books at all.

-This post is for the potential Arden Vul [glo:gm], still on the fence over whether to run it or not.
+This post is for the potential Arden Vul [abbr:gm], still on the fence over whether to run it or not.
 I'll cover what it is and generally how I feel about it now that I've got some experience with it (though this isn't a comprehensive review); the highlights of my campaign and what crazy stuff the players have got